“The goal of screening for cervical cancer is to find

 “The tests for cervical cancer screening are the HPV test and the Pap test.
 These tests can be done alone or at the same time (called a co-test) and are done during a pelvic exam”.3

-In Gynecologic Cancers: Cervical Cancer – What Should I Know About Screening? the (United States) Centers for Disease Control and Prevention (CDC) explain:
+In Cervical Cancer: Screening for Cervical Cancer – Screening Tests the (United States) Centers for Disease Control and Prevention (CDC) explain:

 “The HPV test and the Pap test can help prevent cervical cancer or find it early.